Composition — members and organisms in a coalition

 Failure propagation is a small matrix.
 Rows are the failing component; columns are downstream components’ observable behaviour.

-| Upstream fails | Same-citizen downstreams | Confluences that read this citizen | Other citizens |
+| Upstream fails | Same-member downstreams | Composite organisms that read this member | Other members |

 |---|---|---|---|